francohowell/typescript_codechallenge/KYLESCOMMENTS.md

 2. Started moving repeated code into their own utility files.
 3. More unit testing for the "business logic" end of things.
 This is the kind of stuff that made me really believe in unit testing as not just "something you have to do" but as something that actually helps development.
 4. Taking more chances to genericize utility functions and just having general fun with TypeScript.
 (Yes, I literally find TypeScript to be fun, no joke.)
+5. Further stripping down the routes available to the API, designing to what we'll actually need.
+6. Combining the "move Tasks between Categories" and "reposition Task in Tasks array" into a single controller and service named `moveAndReposition` that combines the two actions.
+This follows real-world UX, where if we allow full drag-and-drop abilities we should be able to drag a Task to a new Category and position it correctly.
+7. Oh snap, I discovered an issue with repositioning Entities while manually testing things out in Postman.
+I realize the issue and devise a solution and write unit tests to confirm my fix and make sure it didn't mess anything up.